anykeyh/rails_db_views/README.md

 That's it!
 You can also use `#!require ... ` instead of `--`.
 But avoid space between the commentaries characters and the directive (!require).

+For the functions, they will be installed before the views, so you can use them in your views.

 ## Configurate paths & extensions

 You can add/remove new paths in the initializers of Rails: